samcchin/autorev/README.md

 }
 ```

 **Canceling an appointment**
 To cancel an appointment, you would use the PUT HTTP request to the URL http://localhost:8080/api/appointments/:id/cancel.
-Canceling an appointment requires the ID of an appointment.
-Upon cancelation, it will set the status of the appointment to “canceled”.
+Canceling an appointment requires the ID of an appointment in the URL, along with the status set to “canceled” in the JSON body.
+It will return the details of the specified appointment and the assigned technician, and it will set the status of the appointment to “canceled”.

+For example, you would use the GET HTTP request to the URL http://localhost:8080/api/appointments/2/cancel to set the status of appointment 2, to canceled.
 ```
 	{
-	"appointments": [
-		{
-			"href": "/api/appointments/2/",
-			"id": 2,
-			"date_time": "2023-06-09T08:09:00+00:00",
-			"reason": "Oil Change",
-			"status": "canceled",
+			"status": "canceled"
-			"vin": "WBAPH5G51BNM76282",
-			"customer": "Sam Chin",
-			"technician": {
-				"href": "/api/technicians/6/",
-				"id": 6,
-				"first_name": "Oliver",
-				"last_name": "Vinluan",
-				"employee_id": "ovinluan"
-			},
-			"vip_status": false
 	}
-	]
-}

 ```

-**Completing an appointment**
+**Finishing an appointment**
-To complete an appointment, you would use the PUT HTTP request to the URL http://localhost:8080/api/appointments/:d/finish.
-Completing an appointment requires the ID of an appointment.
-Upon completion, it will set the status of the appointment to “completed”.
+To finish an appointment, you would use the PUT HTTP request to the URL http://localhost:8080/api/appointments/:d/finish.
+Marking the status of an appointment as “finished” requires the ID of an appointment in the URL, along with the status set to “finished” in the JSON body.
+It will return the details of the specified appointment and the assigned technician, and it will set the status of the appointment to “finished”.

+For example, you would use the GET HTTP request to the URL http://localhost:8080/api/appointments/2/finish to set the status of appointment 2, to “finished”.
 ```
 	{
-	"appointments": [
-		{
-			"href": "/api/appointments/2/",
-			"id": 2,
-			"date_time": "2023-06-09T08:09:00+00:00",
-			"reason": "Oil Change",
-			"status": "completed",
+			"status": "finished"
-			"vin": "WBAPH5G51BNM76282",
-			"customer": "Sam Chin",
-			"technician": {
-				"href": "/api/technicians/6/",
-				"id": 6,
-				"first_name": "Oliver",
-				"last_name": "Vinluan",
-				"employee_id": "ovinluan"
-			},
-			"vip_status": false
-		}
-	]
 	}

 ```

 **Front-end views**